freifunkMUC/dev-container-lab/README.md

   - Mgmt container (runs the config daemon and etcd)
 - Enable nat46 on the APs, make the WireGuard mesh v6-only and disable NAT44 on Gateways
   - Currently can be enabled on an AP like this (assuming AP-1):

+Make sure that the content of `cat gateway/packer/ffbs-ansible/files/node-config.pub` is the same as on the gluon nodes in `/etc/parker/node-config-pub.key` for it to work.

 ```
 modprobe nat46
 echo add clat > /proc/net/nat46/control